How SmartWay Advances Sustainable Transportation Supply Chains

 In 2004, fifteen companies and freight sector associations worked with U.S. Environmental Protection Agency (EPA) to create the SmartWay program as a way of using market-based incentives and technology solutions to address long-term trends, changes and challenges in the freight transportation sector.

-SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand (which establishes the “gold standard” of carbon accounting and technology verification) and its leadership on global coordination of efforts to address environmental impacts of trade and commerce growth around the world.
+SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand and its leadership on global coordination of efforts to address environmental impacts of trade and commerce growth around the world.

 What SmartWay has Achieved So Far